astruyk/Ares/bin/@Ares/readme.txt

 Changelists

+V.1.7.0
+* Save/Load - Add module to export current mission objects to SQF script (including AI, Groups and markers).
+* Util - Add module to execute custom code on the server, locally, or on all machines.
+* General - Fixed an issue where custom modules that caused an error would leave a logic object around.
+* Deprecated - 'Spawn Custom Mission Objects' was removed (use custom modules instead).
+* Deprecated - New SQF saving will replace existing copy-paste functionality in 1.8.0.

 V.1.6.1
 * Util - Fixed an issue where player groups would be lost when switching sides
 * Util - Added more options to the 'switch player sides' module (allowing single player, group, or side)